-This course provides an introduction to fieldwork participation in the area of Social Work/Human Services (community organization, agency, or institution) allowing the student to apply knowledge and learn new skills outside of the classroom environment.
-This course is designed to provide the student with an opportunity to develop skills in preparation for gaining employment in the human services field.
-Students will be required to participate in a minimum of 120 hours of fieldwork per term.
+This course offers the student a supervised field experience in a community organization, agency, or institution, allowing the student to apply knowledge and learn new skills outside of the classroom environment.
+This course is designed to provide the student with an opportunity to observe, practice, and develop skills that would facilitate gaining employment in the social work and human services field.
+Students will participate in 108 hours of fieldwork per term, including both in- and out-of-class hours.